Why is this medication prescribed?

-- shortness of breath, cough, fever, or other signs of infection
+- shortness of breath or trouble breathing, cough, fever, or other signs of infection

 - chest pain

-- pain in right upper part of the stomach; unusual bruising or bleeding; dark urine; yellowing of the skin and eyes; or loss of appetite
+- pain in right upper part of the stomach; swelling in your stomach area; unusual bruising or bleeding; dark urine; yellowing of the skin and eyes; nausea, vomiting; light colored stools; loss of appetite

 Capmatinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?